S0methingSimple/SandwichGigafactory/README.md

-# Multithreading in JAVA 🦄
+# Multithreading in Java 🦄🦄🦄
+---
-Now how cool is that? *wink wink
+Now how cool is that? *wink wink*